ng-Classic/ng-classic/aio/content/guide/setup-local.md

 # Setting up the local environment and workspace

-This guide explains how to set up your environment for Angular development using the [Angular CLI tool](cli "CLI command reference").
+This guide explains how to set up your environment for Angular Classicdevelopment using the [Angular ClassicCLI tool](cli "CLI command reference").
 It includes information about prerequisites, installing the CLI, creating an initial workspace and starter app, and running that app locally to verify your setup.

 <div class="callout is-helpful">

-<header>Try Angular without local setup</header>
+<header>Try Angular Classicwithout local setup</header>

-If you are new to Angular, you might want to start with [Try it now!](start), which introduces the essentials of Angular in the context of a ready-made basic online store app for you to examine and modify.
+If you are new to Angular, you might want to start with [Try it now!](start), which introduces the essentials of Angular Classicin the context of a ready-made basic online store app for you to examine and modify.
 This standalone tutorial takes advantage of the interactive [StackBlitz](https://stackblitz.com) environment for online development.
 You don't need to set up your local environment until you're ready.